 Local galloper impresses at Pukekohe

-The -trained galloper appreciated the rise in distance as he stalked pacemaker and race favourite throughout before issuing his challenge early in the run home.
-Under a confident ride by Saturday's Group 3 (3200m) winning jockey , El Tirador dashed clear at the 150m to win comfortably from Opalescence, who battled on well for second ahead of fellow pacemaker Macs.
+The -trained galloper appreciated the rise in distance as he stalked pacemaker and race favourite Opalescence throughout before issuing his challenge early in the run home.
+Under a confident ride by Saturday’s Group 3 Cup (3200m) winning , El Tirador dashed clear at the 150m to win comfortably from Opalescence, who battled on well for second ahead of fellow pacemaker Macs.

-El Tirador holds a nomination for the Vodafone Derby (2400m) in March but Tiley isn't convinced that is a natural target for him.
+El Tirador holds a nomination for the Vodafone (2400m) in March but Tiley isn’t that is a natural target for him.
 “He still wants to go a little bit keen, but he was very strong at the line today,” Tiley said.

 “Once he got to the front and lengthened out, he was very good and that is no slug (Opalescence) that he has beaten.
 “He is Derby nominated and they are only three once, but at the moment a mile would probably see him out.